cloudyuga/genai/Module-00-Basic-Python/8-Pydantic-Basic/Pydentic-user-guide.md

 ---
 ## 📤 Parsing API Response Data
-you can parse external data that are in JSON format.
+You can parse external data that are in JSON format.

 ```python
 from pydantic import BaseModel